The Fear of loss and the Need to Trust!😠 betrayal wound

 Seduction, Manipulation, and Sexuality👄 betrayal wound

 During his early years, the child develops his ability to connect and seduce – A power that he will learn to refine and use to his advantage as he grows up!
-A form of seduction that aims to obtain favors and loyalty from others… Easy when you are skilled at guessing their expectations!
+It is a form of seduction that aims to obtain favors and loyalty from others… Which is easy when you are skilled at guessing their expectations!
 This seduction can take different forms; from beautiful promises to favors of all kinds, including flirtation and sexuality.
 Thus, some do not hesitate to use their charms to maintain control or influence over the partner or their entourage.
 The narcissist most certainly bears the wound of betrayal!

 There are cases of “psychological incest” — where the parent has been using manipulation, seduction and confusion of intimacy on his child since childhood.
 We can then speak of “emotional rapture”.
 Here, the child, having grown up, can find himself under the emotional influence of the parent.
 At worst, he may remain single and become the aging parent’s perfect crutch.
 At best, he is likely to have more loyalty for his parent than for his/her spouse!
 And if he has children, he is most certainly at risk of developing this same behavior, and thus perpetuating the cycle.

 Whether psychological or physical, incest systematically produces the wound of betrayal… It goes without saying that trusting a potential life partner will have its share of challenges!
 It can also happen that the wound of humiliation is mixed with betrayal — When the child has felt soiled or stained.
-In some cases, it may even happen that the disgust or felt betrayal develops into a loss of confidence or a marked aversion for the opposite sex, or sex altogether.
-It can even have an impact on celibacy, or the person’s sexual orientation… More so in women!
+In some cases, it may even happen that the disgust or having felt betrayal develops into a loss of confidence or a marked aversion for the opposite sex, or sex altogether.
+It can even have an impact on celibacy, or the person’s sexual orientation.

 A Little Note to Parents 👪